Third-Party Base Coats for Quality Whiteboard Paint

 Avoid Polyvinyl Acetate in Your Base Coat When Using Whiteboard Paint

 Make sure that the base paint you choose does not contain the chemical compound polyvinyl acetate (PVAc), which is a common ingredient in some lower-quality and/or less expensive paints on the market, such as latex wall paints.
-This compound can have negative chemical reactions with our whiteboard coatings, and can in turn cause problems with the appearance, writability, and erasability of your finished whiteboard surface.
+This compound can have negative chemical reactions with our whiteboard wall coatings, and can in turn cause problems with the appearance, writability, and erasability of your finished whiteboard surface.